New England's Maple Sugaring Season

 As winter ends and spring begins, New England enjoys its sweetest — and shortest — season: the maple sugaring season, when maple syrup is made.
 A bottle of this liquid gold is the best souvenir ever.
 When you are home, pouring genuine maple syrup over pancakes or waffles is a perfect reminder of a trip to New England!

-In Maine, the fourth Sunday in March is always Maine Maple Sunday, when producers open their sugarhouses, with free tastings and demonstrations of how syrup is made.
+In Maine, the fourth Sunday in March is always Maine Maple Sunday, when producers open their sugarhouses with free tastings and demonstrations of how syrup is made.
 Other treats include sugar bush tours, plus sleigh and wagon rides.
 Maine's Sunday River ski resort now has its own maple sugaring operation and a sugarhouse on site that you can visit for tours and demonstrations, as well as free candy and syrup samples to finish off a day of spring skiing!
-Maine produced 450,000 gallons of maple syrup in 2013.
+Maine produced 675,000 gallons of maple syrup in 2016.
 Read more about Maine and maple syrup.

 Massachusetts Maple Month runs right through March, when maple dinners and maple-related dishes are served in restaurants across the state.
 And, you can often buy the syrup in restaurants, as well as getting information on local sugarhouses.
-South Face Farm, located in the peaceful foothills of the Berkshires mountains, has a restaurant adjacent to its sugar house.
 Watch maple syrup being made and then step next door to taste it for yourself on hot blueberry pancakes.
 Read more about Massachusetts and maple syrup.

 *Data Source: United States Department of Agriculture